ns-rse/git-collaboration/episodes/branching.md

 ### Oh no I've got a `merge conflict`

-Both the `git merge` and `git rebase` in the worked examples and the `python-maths` repositories were fairly painless because none of the changes that were made touched the same files.
+Both the `git merge` and `git rebase` atrategies in the worked examples and the `python-maths` repositories were fairly painless because none of the changes that were made touched the same files.
 In real-life things are often likely to be a bit more messy and when you want to update your diverged branch you will often find that files you have been working on have been modified and merged into `main` by others.
 This results in a "merge conflict" where Git can not determine which lines are required and therefore requires manual intervention.

 If you have undertaken the [Git & GitHub Through GitKraken - From Zero to Hero!][zerohero] course you will have encountered merge conflicts when working through the "_Python Calculator_" exercise and have some idea of how to resolve